A baby after Rb

 No right or wrong choice

-Couples will then make their decision based on different factors such as the chances of having a child with retinoblastoma, the type of treatment that is now available, their own experience of the condition and whether they have other children.
+Couples will then make their decision based on different factors such as the chances of having a child with retinoblastoma, the type of treatment and surveillance that is now available, their own experience of the condition and whether they have other children.
 These decisions are very personal and there is no right or wrong choice.
 In addition, a couple’s choice may change with time or their circumstances.